-I recently wrote (in here) about the Teckin SP23 (for British plugs and sockets) Smart Socket and commented that whether this ends well or not will depend on the company.
-Well, they’ve just written back to me (Nov 4, 2019).
-It would seem they have binned power monitoring on this product and adjusted the capacity claim for the UK to 13A.
+In 2019 I wrote here (now updated) about the Teckin SP23 (for British plugs and sockets) Smart plugs and commented that whether this ends well or not will depend on the company.
+Well, they wrote back to me on Nov 4, 2019.
+It would seem they have binned power monitoring on the SP23 product and adjusted the capacity claim for the UK to 13A.
 It seems also that the chipset has been changed.
-So basically you are looking at just another smart socket so I guess it is all down to price as to whether or not you use these.
+The SP23 devices I received convert to Tasmota no problem but newer models do not.
+I also have SP27 sockets in the same boat.
+So basically you are looking at just another cloud-operated smart socket.
+I guess it is all down to price and your hapiness or othersie with cloud dependency as to whether or not you use these.
 Anything about power monitoring below this paragraph is historical.
-I would also warn potential purchasers that until they change the name of this product, because of changes over time and our inability as users to be sure what we are getting, the best way to describe the CURRENT product is “not fit for purpose”.